-5 Advantages of a Diversity in Your Supplier Base
+5 Advantages of Diversity in Your Supplier Base

 Some of the world’s largest companies, such as Walmart, Accenture, and Johnson & Johnson, are in on one of procurement’s best-kept secrets: supplier diversity.
 Supplier diversity is a proactive business program encouraging the process of sourcing supplies from minority-owned, women-owned, veteran-owned, LGBT-owned, service-disabled veteran-owned, historically underutilized businesses, and SBA-defined small business vendors.

-Supplier diversity is a best practice that should be instilled in every organization.
+Supplier diversity is a best practice that should be instructed in every organization.
 Not only does it benefit the community around you, but it also provides a distinct competitive advantage for businesses.

 Beyond ROI, the Hackett Group concluded that procurement organizations who work with a diverse supplier base also had lower overall operating costs and spent 20% less on their buying operations.
 This success all occurred while employing half the number of people in their procurement department.